-Namibia is divided into 14 regions, subdivided by 121 constituencies.
+Namibia is divided in 14 regions, subdivided by 121 constituencies.
 The Kunene Region is divided into six constituencies.
 Each region has a regional council, elected during regional elections per constituency.
 Towns and villages are governed through local authorities, in the form of town or village councils respectively.

-Opuwo is the capital and also the largest town of the Kunene Region.
+Opuwo is the capital and also the largest town in the Kunene Region.
 Many of the region's head offices are located in the town.
 Other towns of the region are Outjo, Fransfontein, Khorixas, Sesfontein, and Okanguati.
+The Sesfontein settlement is governed by the Kunene Regional Council through an administrative center in Otuani.
+Custodianship over the communal land in which the EPL is located rests with the Kunene Regional Council through the #Aodaman traditional authority structure present.